Macauley Bonne: Ipswich Town (loan)

 On 26 June 2021, Bonne returned to his hometown club Ipswich Town, the same club that released him eleven years prior when he was 14, on a season long loan.
 He made his senior debut for the club on 7 August, coming on as a substitute in the 78th minute.
 He went on to score his first goal for the club in the same game in the 91st minute, earning the side a late 2–2 draw against Morecambe.
 His scoring form continued and on 20 October 2021, Bonne scored his 10th goal of the season during a 4–0 win over Portsmouth.
 His impressive performances for the Blues lead him to be voted Ipswich player of the month for both August and September, as well as speculation in the media as to whether QPR would recall him in January.
 On 14 January 2022, Ipswich confirmed that Bonne would see out his loan spell at the club.
 Bonne was unable to replicate his early goal-scoring form for the rest of the season, with him scoring just once in his last 30 matches.
 Despite this, he still ended the season as the club's second highest goalscorer with 12 goals.

 Return to Charlton Athletic

 On 12 January 2023, Bonne re-joined League One side Charlton Athletic on a deal until the end of the 2022–23 season.

+On 13 May 2023, it was announced that Bonne would leave the club when his contract expired in June.

+Gillingham

+On 11 August 2023, Bonne signed for League Two club Gillingham.

+On 1 February 2024, Bonne joined League One club Cambridge United on loan until the end of the season, reuniting with manager Neil Harris whom had brought the striker to Gillingham.
+On 15 May 2024, Gillingham announced that Bonne would be released in the summer when his contract expired.

+Southend United

+On 9 September 2024, Bonne signed for National League team Southend United on a one-year deal.
+He officially departed the club in August 2025 following the expiration of his contract.

+Maldon & Tiptree

+On 11 October 2025, Bonne joined Isthmian League North Division club Maldon & Tiptree.